Facebook Twitter

 Chicago families: How is virtual special education going for your child?

-Close up of a student’s hands typing on a laptop.
+Close up of a student’s hands typing on a laptop with grass in the background.

 Many families of children with special needs have said school closures have shut their children out of vital resources that help them achieve in school and be independent.